• Skip to main content

 • If you’re frosting a 6 inch cake, you can frost the top and edges with about a spoonful or two left over, depending on how thick you like it.

-• If you’re frosting an 8 inch cake, you can still frost the top and edges.
+• If you’re frosting an 8 inch cake like my strawberry snack cake, you can still frost the top and edges.
 Depending on how thick you like your frosting, you may or may not have some leftover.

 • If you’re frosting a small two layer cake, you can frost the middle and top.
 Frosting the edges will depend on how much you’ve used so far.
 You can always leave it as a naked cake with the edges showing.